 If your clothes are heavily stained with mud, you can get rid of any excess by hand or by rinsing the garments with warm water to avoid any mud from depositing on the drum.

-Getting rid of soil from your clothes has never been easier.
-Since Ariel PODS are pre-measured, there is no need to measure or pour out laundry detergent, which makes it easier when it comes to dosing.
+Removing mud stains from your clothes has never been this easy, now that you have professional mud removers, like Ariel Original All-in-1 PODS® washing capsules, to turn to.
+They’re pre-measured, so there is no need to measure or pour out laundry detergent, which makes it easier when it comes to dosing.
 All you need to do is simply place the washing capsule at the bottom of the drum before adding your clothes to the washing machine.
-Use one POD for medium soiled clothes or loads of 4-5 Kg, and two PODS for heavily soiled clothes, loads over 5KG, or hard water areas.
+Use one washing capsule for medium soiled clothes or loads of 4-5kg, and two washing capsules for heavily soiled clothes, loads over 5kg, or hard water areas.

 Close the box and keep out of reach of children